Yuri-Rassokhin/global-ruby/README.md

 * *How should remote parts of the system be orchestrated?*

 With Global Ruby, you embrace the paradigm of **global computing** — an evolutionary step beyond distributed computing.
 Your program doesn’t just run somewhere — it lives everywhere, persistently.
+The whole world is limit.

 # Use Cases